joaoarcanjo/QRreport1/docs/api/resources/Building.md

 Status: 404 Not Found
 ```

-## Change manager
+## Change building manager
-Change manager of a certain building.
+Change the manager of a specific building.

 ```http
 PUT /companies/{companyId}/buildings/{buildingId}/manager